Food Rocks invite you to trade at Horsham Markets every Thursday & Saturday from 9am to 5pm (4pm in Winter) in The Carfax.

 19. Unless otherwise agreed in writing, all stalls used shall be those provided by the Operator and producers must confine their goods to the stall space allocated to them.

-20. Producers shall not display any advertisement signboard on the Carfax without the prior consent of the Market Operator.
+20. Traders shall not display any advertisement signboard on the Carfax without the prior consent of the Market Operator.

-21. Producers shall not use any means of sound amplification or other mechanical means of attracting attention to a stall.
-The playing of transistor radios, other than by way of short tests on stalls selling these items is included in this restriction.
+21. Traders shall not use any means of sound amplification or other mechanical means of attracting attention to a stall.

-22. Producers may ‘cry’ their wares from their stall.
+22. Traders may ‘cry’ their wares from their stall.
 No selling that is haranguing or aggressive shall be permitted and the Market Operator s decision in such matters shall be final and binding.

 23. Any lighting system, electrical leads or electrical equipment used on market stalls should be fully compliant with all current testing and safety requirements, should be fit for purpose and the Operator may ask for it to be disconnected and removed if they believe it is a hazard at anytime..

-24. All producers must provide and display conspicuously and legibly a sign showing their name or trading names.
+24. All traders must provide and display conspicuously and legibly a sign showing their name or trading names.
 Their permanent business address must be registered with the Market Operator.

-25. Producers must always be able to provide evidence of Public Liability Insurance or NMTF membership.
+25. Traders must always be able to provide evidence of Public Liability Insurance or NMTF membership.

-26. Producers are required to display prices of their produce, clearly visible on their stall.
+26. Traders are required to display prices of their produce, clearly visible on their stall.

 27. Demonstrators may be allowed on the market at the discretion of the Operator.
 Any demonstrator who is allowed and causes any disruption will be requested to cease by the Market Operator.